Borrus-sudo/expandify/README.md

 </html>
 ```

-Then create a express application with the framework (index.js).
+Then create a express application with the tool (index.js).

 ```sh
 npm i express